If Accounting is one of your UTME exam subjects, we advise you to use the reference texts in the JAMB Syllabus for Principles of Accounts to study.

 Q: How many hours should I study Principles of Accounts daily?

-A: 1–2 hours of consistent study is enough if you combine reading with practice calculations.
+A: 1 to 2 hours of consistent study is enough if you combine reading with practice calculations.

 Q: Do these recommended textbooks cover double-entry bookkeeping?